junxit/us-congress-bills-116/bill.md

 >   - **(4)** Data on self-harm where there is evidence, whether implicit or explicit, of suicidal intent.
 >   - **(5)** Data on self-harm where suicidal intent is unclear based on the available evidence.
 > - **(d)** *Priority* In making awards under subsection (a), the Secretary shall give priority to eligible entities that are—
->   - **(1)** located in a State with an age-adjusted rate of suicide death that is above the national suicide mortality rate, as determined by the Director of the Centers for Disease Control and Prevention;
+>   - **(1)** located in a State with an age-adjusted rate of nonfatal suicidal behavior that is above the national rate of nonfatal suicidal behavior, as determined by the Director of the Centers for Disease Control and Prevention;
->   - **(2)** serving an Indian Tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act) with an age-adjusted rate of suicide deaths that is above the national suicide mortality rate, as determined through appropriate mechanisms determined by the Secretary in consultation with Indian Tribes; or
+>   - **(2)** serving an Indian Tribe (as defined in section 4 of the Indian Self-Determination and Education Assistance Act) with an age-adjusted rate of nonfatal suicidal behavior that is above the national rate of nonfatal suicidal behavior, as determined through appropriate mechanisms determined by the Secretary in consultation with Indian Tribes; or
 >   - **(3)** located in a State with a high rate of coverage of statewide (or Tribal) emergency department visits, as determined by the Director of the Centers for Disease Control and Prevention.
 > - **(e)** *Geographic distribution* In making grants under this section, the Secretary shall make an effort to ensure geographic distribution, taking into account the unique needs of rural communities, including—
 >   - **(1)** communities with an incidence of individuals with serious mental illness, demonstrated suicidal ideation or behavior, or suicide rates that are above the national average, as determined by the Assistant Secretary for Mental Health and Substance Use;
 >   - **(2)** communities with a shortage of prevention and treatment services, as determined by the Assistant Secretary for Mental Health and Substance Use and the Administrator of the Health Resources and Services Administration; and
 >   - **(3)** other appropriate community-level factors and social determinants of health such as income, employment, and education.
-> - **(f)** *Period of participation* To be selected as a grant recipient under this section, a State, local, Tribal, or territorial public health department shall agree to participate in the program for a period of not less than 2 years.
+> - **(f)** *Period of participation* To be selected as a grant recipient under this section, a State, local, Tribal, or territorial public health department shall agree to participate in the program for a period of not less than 4 years.
 > - **(g)** *Technical assistance* The Secretary shall provide technical assistance and training to grantees for collecting and sharing the data under subsection (b).
 > - **(h)** *Data sharing by HHS* Subject to subsection (b), the Secretary shall, with respect to data on self-harm that is collected pursuant to this section, share and integrate such data through—
 >   - **(1)** the National Syndromic Surveillance Program’s Early Notification of Community Epidemics (ESSENCE) platform (or any successor platform);